williamnourse/SNS-Toolbox/docs/networks.rst

     net = Network(name='Network')

-Adding to a Network:
+Adding to a Network
 ====================

 Once a :code:`Network` has been created, we can fill it with the various neurons and connections that we desire.

-Adding a Neuron:
+Adding a Neuron
 ----------------

 To add a neuron to the network, we first define the properties of the neuron and then it is added to the network.
 We'll